meejah/tahoe-lafs/docs/backends/cloud.rst

     storage server will only modify and access objects in the configured S3 bucket.
 Multiple storage servers cannot share the same bucket.

+``s3.prefix = (string, optional)``

+    This controls the keys associated with objects representing shares in the S3 bucket.
+If a value is given, normal keys generated for the shares will be given this prefix.
+If no value is given, the keys will be exactly

 ``s3.url = (URL string, optional)``

     This URL tells the storage server how to access the S3 service.
 It